Surgeon General Jerome Adams may be the nicest guy in the Trump administration. But is that what America needs right now?

 A while back, Adams — a father of three — took his two sons to visit his brother in prison.
 They asked about the barbed wire.
 He wanted his boys to see what drugs could do to a person, but he also wanted his brother to know the family “wasn’t ashamed of him.”

-Adams launched his career far from the places of his family’s troubles, studying medicine in Indiana and working as an anestheologist at Sidney & Lois Eskenazi Hospital in Indianapolis, one of the nation’s largest public health hospitals.
-His patients problems weren’t academic to him, says Dr. Virginia Caine recalling a long “intense” conversation when young Dr. Adams counseled and calmed one of their patients, a 50-something diabetic black man in need of a toe amputation to prevent the spread of infection.
+Adams launched his career far from the places of his family’s troubles, studying medicine in Indiana and working as an anesthesiologist at Sidney & Lois Eskenazi Hospital in Indianapolis, one of the nation’s largest public health hospitals.
+His patients’ problems weren’t academic to him, says Virginia Caine, recalling a long “intense” conversation when her young colleague Adams counseled and calmed one of their patients, a 50-something diabetic black man in need of a toe amputation to prevent the spread of infection.

 In 2014, Adams — an independent who says he’s “resisted the idea of political parties” — was named Indiana’s health commissioner by then-Gov. Mike Pence, a strict social conservative and staunch Republican.